About This Gateau Basque

 A gateau basque is a fruit and cream-filled tart from the Basque regions of France and Spain.
 Although I call it a tart, it’s really more of a cross between a tart and a cake.
 The gateau basque is made in a similar manner to a typical tart, with a pastry dough that is fitted onto a tart pan.

-Why You Should Make Gateau Basque
+Why You Should Make The Recipe

 Now let’s talk about all the reasons why you should make this gateau basque recipe:

-This gateau basque recipe is an accessible intermediate-level recipe for beginner bakers looking to step up their pastry game.
+The recipe is an accessible intermediate-level recipe for beginner bakers looking to step up their pastry game.

 I’m not going to lie—this recipe is one of the more complicated recipes on Hummingbird High.
 Why?
 It involves many steps: first you have to make the pastry dough, then the pastry cream, and then assemble and bake the tart.
 All these different components also need to be chilled along the way.

 But despite the recipe containing multiple components, each individual part actually comes together easily.
 The pastry dough comes together like cookie dough, while the pastry cream is made with a standard recipe worth mastering.
 And unlike other pie or tart doughs, assembling the pie is a breeze!
 Although the recipe looks complicated at first glance, all you need to do is press the dough into the pie.
 There’s no complicated rolling out and weaving (like pie lattices, ugh).
 Be sure to check out the video tutorials to lead you along the way!

 I divide this recipe up over two days.
 On Day 1, I instruct you to make both the pastry dough and the pastry cream.
 Why?
 These components need to be chilled before assembling the tart.
 Take back control of your schedule and make them a day ahead!
 On Day 2, I instruct you to assemble and bake the tart.
 This is the kind of recipe time management that I write about in my cookbook to ensure that you’re not in the kitchen making this recipe all day.